 How many of these brands do you recognize?
 There are many other manufacturers out there, but these companies are well-established so you can be assured of quality

 We’ve come a long way since machetes and other manual ways of keeping your lawn manicured.
-With hedge trimmers, your work becomes faster so you can do more.
-Thanks to advances in technology, we no longer have just gasoline-powered hedge trimmers.
-While they are still great options if you have a tough job that needs a tougher machine, you also have the option to use electric or battery-operated trimmers.
+When you use the best hedge trimmer, your work becomes faster so you can do more.
+Thanks to advances in technology, we no longer have just gasoline-powered hedge units.
+While they are still great options if you have a tough job that needs a tougher machine, you also have the option to use electric or battery-operated clippers.
 Whatever brand you choose, remember to read the user manual carefully.
 You’ve invested in that machine and in order for it to serve you well, you must use it as intended and take care of it.
 Not to mention, reading the instructions carefully will save you the risk of injury or possibly ruining parts that will need expensive repair or replacement.